Michelle Sands, Silent Night Therapy’s Sleep Apnea Director | LinkedIn

 "Home-based sleep testing differs from lab testing in terms of the depth of information obtained and the absence of direct observation," said Sands.
 "In a laboratory setting, multiple sensors capture neurological, cardiac, and pulmonary data, allowing for a more detailed analysis, including the identification of specific triggers for sleep disruptions.
 While lab tests offer more comprehensive insights, they can also be challenging for patients, leading to discomfort and difficulty sleeping, which may affect the accuracy of the results."

-According to the Sleep Night Therapy website, in her role as Sleep Apnea Director at Silent Night Therapy Sands finds herself witnessing the transformative impact on those initially reluctant and exhausted with sleep issues.
+According to the Silent Night Therapy website, in her role as Sleep Apnea Director at Silent Night Therapy Sands finds herself witnessing the transformative impact on those initially reluctant and exhausted with sleep issues.
 She guides people from a life-threatening situation to an overhaul of their health and overall life.

 Organizations in this story